Red Sox Fans Will Love Advice Mookie Betts, Alex Cora Gave Ian Kinsler

 “Alright, we rake here.
 Let’s do that.”

 Kinsler experienced a similar moment of conflict Saturday against the Chicago White Sox.
-With the count 3-0, he appeared into the Red Sox dugout to see if Cora wanted him to take or swing at the next pitch.
+With the count 3-0, he peered into the Red Sox dugout to see if Cora wanted him to take the next pitch.

 The 36-year-old swung and cranked a solo homer.
 Boston went on to beat Chicago 6-1.